led/rn-rf-shadow/README.md

 ## Production builds

-A production build invloves first asking shadow-cljs to build a relase, then to ask Expo to work in Production Mode.
+A production build invloves first asking shadow-cljs to build a release, then to ask Expo to work in Production Mode.

 **NB**: Currently there's a [bug in the metro bundler](https://github.com/facebook/metro/issues/291) that causes release builds to fail in Production Mode.
 This project includes a way to patch it (nicked from [here](https://github.com/drapanjanas/re-natal/issues/203)).
 Patch by executing: `patch node_modules/metro/src/JSTransformer/worker.js ./etc/metro-bundler.patch`